shankarkrupa/notes/mdm-day3.md

 * You are an average of five people you are spending time with
 * Being with confident people increases the confidence
+* # Whatever you want, give it to others

 # Actions
 * Take up three tasks daily to start with to build confidence